Seattle police officers unfurl Gadsden flags from patrol cars to protest vaccine mandate

 "We’re adults and we know how to take care of ourselves," Kelly Coyle, former state Department of Transportation employee, said at the protest.
 "I don’t believe you should force someone to inject something in their body that they don’t want and lose your livelihood."
 Coyle said she was forced into early retirement over Democratic Gov. Jay Inslee’s vaccine mandate for state workers.

-Video footage from the rally also showed the protesters breaking out into the national anthem, while holding American flags and signs reading, "Stand for health freedom," and "No forced vaccination."
+Video footage from the rally also showed the protesters breaking out into the national anthem while holding American flags and signs reading, "Stand for health freedom" and "No forced vaccination."

 One Washington State Patrol officer filmed himself Friday saying it was his last shift on the force after refusing the vaccine.
 He also issued a strongly worded message to Democratic Gov. Jay Inslee.